Save to My DOJO

 2. VDI is Probably not Going to Save Any Money

 - No hardware savings.
-Server virtualization enables hardware consolidation: many unique server deployments on much less hardware than physical deployments.
+Server virtualization enables hardware consolidation: many unique Hyper-V VDI requirements include server deployments on much less hardware than physical deployments.
 It works very well because end users really don’t care how many towers are in the closet or how many rack slots are filled in the datacenter.
 They only care that their services are accessible.
 If you try telling 30 employees that they’re all going to have to share a single desktop computer on the same shift, you’ll get a noticeably less positive response.
 Even if they all have their own virtual desktop, they’ll still need unique devices to access them, and those cost money.
 It is possible to drive down the average cost of a virtual desktop to the $300 range, but once you add the remote device back in, you’re probably right back at the cost of a regular desktop (or higher).

-- Licensing is almost definitely more expensive.
-Licensing for VDI varies wildly.
+- VDI Licensing is almost definitely more expensive.
+Hyper-V VDI licensing varies wildly.
 One thing is for certain: you won’t find anything quite like the guest virtualization rights for server when it comes to virtualized desktop operating systems.
-You can, of course, use non-Windows desktops in your virtual environment, but there are lots of asterisks and conditionals to go with that.
-I’m not going to go into them here, but I will say that I would likely not use Hyper-V as my VDI platform of choice if I weren’t going to use Windows desktops.
+You can, of course, use non-Windows desktops in your virtual environment, but there are lots of asterisks and conditions to go with that.
+I’m not going to go into them here, but I will say that I would likely not use Hyper-V VDI as the VDI platform of choice if I weren’t going to use Windows desktops.
 So, you have to license the Windows environment for the virtual desktop, you have to license whatever operating system is on the device that your users access their virtual desktops from, and, depending on your particular VDI environment and licensing scheme, you probably have to license the fact that they’re connecting to a virtual desktop.
 You’re not going to come out ahead on licensing versus just buying a bunch of desktops or laptops with OEM Windows.

-- Plan to pay for support.
+- Plan to pay for support in the realm of Hyper-V VDI.
 If you can follow the TechNet lab guides and build an environment that’s 100% acceptable for production, you’re ahead of the game.
 The tools are not robust and do not fare well once you start trying to make exceptions.
-VDI isn’t the most popular application of Microsoft technology, so there’s not as much publicly available information or as large of a community-based experience pool to draw on compared to other Microsoft tech.
+Hyper-V VDI isn’t the most popular application of Microsoft technology, so there’s not as much publicly available information or as large of a community-based experience pool to draw on compared to other Microsoft tech.
 That means that if you run into problems, you’re probably going to need to lean on Microsoft or consultants.
-From my experience, the regular support at Microsoft Product Support Services does not have a very solid grasp of VM-based VDI.
+From my experience, the regular support at Microsoft Product Support Services does not have a very solid grasp of VM-based Hyper-V VDI.
 If you can get into the upper tiers, that story changes dramatically; some of my best support experiences with Microsoft have come from the top-tier RDS support staff.
 That level of support does not come cheap and maybe not at all if you haven’t got an agreement.

 These mentioned costs are just for initial deployment.
 There will be others that will be discussed in the upcoming points.